-We may raise additional capital through the sale of shares of our common stock to continue our research, development, and clinical testing of our product candidates beyond fiscal year 2008.
+We may raise additional capital through the sale of shares of our common stock to fund our research, development, and clinical testing of our product candidates.
 We have approximately 5,031,000 shares available for possible future registered transactions under two separate registration statements.
-In addition, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, which allows us to issue, from time to time, in one or more offerings, shares of our common stock for remaining proceeds of up to \$7,500,000.
+In addition, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, under which we may issue, from time to time, in one or more offerings, shares of our common stock for remaining gross proceeds of up to \$7,500,000.
 However, given uncertain market conditions and the volatility of our stock price and trading volume, we may not be able to sell our securities at prices or on terms that are favorable to us, if at all.